Search results for

 How do free texting apps work?

 Free texting apps send texts the way any other service does.
 You send the text, and the other person receives it.
 However, these services work separately from your phone and often have a data component.
-That means you can send texts from a website or mobile app, and they’ll still show up on the recipient’s phone as regular texts.
+That means you can send texts from a website or mobile app, which still appear as regular texts on the recipient’s phone.

 None of these services are entirely free.
 Most free texting apps use two different business models.
-The first is a monthly allotment of free texts, and you have to buy more once your allotment runs out.
+The first is a monthly allotment of free texts; you must buy more once your allotment runs out.
 The second lets users watch or view advertising to earn credits, and those credits let you send texts.
-These apps are still services and still have to generate revenue, so it’s not surprising to see such systems in place.
+These apps are still services and have to generate revenue, so it’s unsurprising to see such systems in place.

 Google Voice